 - Early Withdrawal - Return to Title IV

-Federal Title IV Financial Aid is available for students who demonstrate financial need.
-Financial aid is meant to assist students in completing an eligible training program successfully and acquire a College credential.
+Federal Title IV Financial Aid is available for students who require financial need.
+Financial Aid is meant to assist students in completing an eligible training program successfully and acquire a College credential.
 Therefore, it is the policy of DATC to award financial aid only to students enrolled for the purpose of obtaining a credential (Certificate of Program Completion 600 hours or more in length) who maintain satisfactory attendance and progress.

 - Be a U.S. citizen or eligible non-citizen (as defined by federal regulations).